ideag/shortcache/readme.txt

 1. (optional) Modify options via `WP Admin > Settings > ShortCache`, if needed.
 1. In the shortcode You want to cache, add a `cache` attribute: `[gallery cache]`.
 1. (optional) You can define a custom cache interval by passing that to the attribute like this: `[gallery cache="5"]` - this will be cached for 5 hours.
-1. (optional) You can also define a custom cache scope by passing a `cache-scope` attribue: `[gallery cache cache-scope="user_id,post_id"]`.
+1. (optional) You can also define a custom cache scope by passing a `cache-scope` attribute: `[gallery cache cache-scope="user_id,post_id"]`.
 This will create different caches for every user and every post.

 == Frequently Asked Questions ==

-Send them to ask@arunas.co
+= So, how do I cache a shortcode? =

+In the shortcode You want to cache, add a `cache` attribute: `[gallery cache]`.

+= Can I control how long should it stay in cache? =

+Yes, there is a setting for that in `Settings > ShortCache`.
+Also You can define a custom cache interval by passing that to the attribute like this: `[gallery cache="5"]` - this will be cached for 5 hours.

+= What does "Cache Scope" mean? =

+This defines how granular the cache should be.
+If you disable all check-boxes, one cache value will be stored for the whole site.
+If you check 'User ID', a different value will be cached for every logged in user.
+You can also differentiate it by Post ID or the URI where the short code is displayed.

+The "Last Update Timestamp" setting ensures that caches are regenerated if there is an update (a saved post/page) somewhere on the site.

+= Can I control Cache Scope on per shortcode basis? =

+Yes, You can define a custom cache scope by passing a `cache-scope` attribute: `[gallery cache cache-scope="user_id,post_id"]`.
+This will create different cache values for every user and every post.

 == Screenshots ==